-By creating positive change on human rights issues affecting children in one area of a region of the country or world, we create momentum that eventually leads to broader wide-scale, systemic change in that region.
-These incremental policy reforms – even if it is in only one state or country – positions advocates to build on that success year-after-year.
-As we cultivate hope in every corner of the nation or world, we create a multiplier effect that emboldens child advocates and inspires policymakers to champion similar reforms which in turn creates more hope for future reforms.
+As we achieve policy reforms in different regions – we position advocates to build on that success year-after-year.
+This cultivates hope in every corner of the nation and creates a ripple effect that emboldens child advocates and inspires policymakers to champion similar reforms, which in turn creates more hope for future reforms.

 This is why Human Rights for Kids has state legislators from geographically and politically diverse regions of the country on its Board of Directors.
 It is also why we feel uniquely positioned to create long-term, systemic change on children’s rights issues in the United States.